Kharagpur Raj: Sangram Singh

 Raja Sangram Singh was contemporary of Akbar.
-He initially was allegiance to Akbar and supression of Afagan rebellion but later during reign of Jahangir, he rebelled against Mughal rule and killed in battle with Mughal.
-Then his son Todar Mal converted to Islam and later appointed as of Kharagpur.
+He initially was allegiance to Akbar and suppression of Afghan rebellion but later during reign of Jahangir, he rebelled against Mughal rule and killed in battle with Mughal.
+Then his son Todar Mal converted to Islam and later appointed as the king of Kharagpur.

 Roz Afzun

-After his conversion to Islam in 1615, Roz Afzun was considered to be a loyal "servant" and commander for the Mughal authorities.
+Roz Afzun was considered to be a loyal "servant" and commander for the Mughal authorities.
 Emperor Jahangir went as far as to refer to him as his most "favourite" and "permanent" servant of the Empire.
 He was ordered to assist Mahabat Khan in repelling an invasion by the Afghans of Balkh and dealing with insurrections by the Bundela Rajputs and he was successful in these endeavours.
 He achieved a rank of 2,000 zat and 1,000 sawar which was the highest of any chieftain in Bihar at the time.
 He is often referred to as an example of the Mughals successfully integrating a previously refractory chieftain.
 He died in 1631 and was succeeded by his son, Raja Bahroz.

 Raja Bahroz Singh

-Raja Bahroz Singh ruled Kharagpur Raj from 1631–1676.
+Raja Bahroz Singh ruled Kharagpur Raj from 1631 to 1676.
 He earned the favour of Emperor Shah Jahan by embarking on a military expedition to Kandahar to pacify the local ruler.
 He also participated in expeditions against other refractory chiefs including Nazar Muhammad of Balkh and Jujhar Singh Bundela.
 Records from the time also attest to Kharagpur being quite prosperous during his reign.
 In particular, he instituted various reforms that encouraged increased cultivation.
 He also established the Ghatwali system which delegated law and order in sensitive regions to smaller land-owners.

 Raja Tahawar Singh

-Tahawar Singh (also known as Kunwar Tahawurr Asad), the son of Raja Bahroz, ruled Kharagpur from 1676–1727 and was a contemporary of Emperor Aurangzeb.
+Tahawar Singh (also known as Kunwar Tahawurr Asad), the son of Raja Bahroz, ruled Kharagpur from 1676 to 1727 and was a contemporary of Emperor Aurangzeb.
 He played an active role in multiple Mughal expeditions against rebellious forces including the nearby Chero dynasty of Palamu in modern-day Jharkhand and the Jaintia kingdom of Sylhet.
 He was noted for being an effective administrator of Kharagpur.

 Downfall

 By the time Rahmat Ali Khan became ruler in the 1800s, Kharagpur had lost its prior position as a prominent chieftaincy in the Mughal Empire and was now a zamindari estate in financial trouble.

 He fell into arrears with the government revenue and was forced to sell much of his estate to the zamindars of Banaili and Darbhanga which ended a dynasty that lasted for almost 400 years.

+The estate was sold to the royal house of Sathasi Raj in present day Deoria district of Uttar Pradesh.